vcolavin/blog/content/blog/2019/my-website.md/index.md

 ## Third, the behavior.

 So I've got useful information, considered fonts, and a cute face.
-It was basically done!
+It was essentially done!

 But I'm a front-end developer, and I was inclined to add a smidgen of fun behavior to the site.
 This was a site, not an app, and I wanted to keep it to a minimum.
 Just a dash, to make it memorable.
 I landed on the idea of animating the text so it comes out of my face.
 I was inspired by Terry Gilliam, and by the personal website of one of my college housemates.